Best Slot Machines in Reno

-This post is dedicated to sharing with everyone what I know about finding loose slots in the city of Reno.
+Here we will share with everyone what I know about finding loose slots in the city of Reno.
 I’ll try to use specific numbers and statistics when available.
-If you’re looking for the loosest Reno slots in 2021, you can go ahead and assume these are also going to be the best-paying slots in 2022 as well.
-It’s not like some upstart budget-minded casino is going to be built and launched in the next year and a half in Reno.
+If you’re looking for the loosest Reno slots, you can go ahead and assume these are also going to be the best-paying slots when you make your way out there.

 I don’t want this post to come across as Reno-bashing.
 I love Reno, and I’ve chosen to gamble there many a time rather than hit one of my favorite Vegas spots.